Table of Contents

 How is Bias Introduced to NLP Models?

-The deep learning models you use are mostly "black-box” models.
-In other words, you define a model, compile it, train it using some data, and then later use it to solve a particular problem.
-As a designer, you'll typically stop there, and explaining why a model makes a given decision is not often tackled.
-However, this doesn't usually mean that the underlying concepts that drive a model are not known.
+The deep learning models most commonly used are mostly "black box” models.
+In other words, an AI engineer defines a model, compiles it, trains it using some data, and then later uses it to solve a particular problem.
+Most AI engineers typically stop there.
+Explaining why a model makes a given decision is not often a problem they tackle.
+However, this doesn't necessarily mean that the underlying concepts that drive a model are unknown.
 After all, every model can be explained using mathematical equations.

-But what it does mean is that it’s hard to say what a model bases a decision on, so designers often don't bother.
-It's pretty standard practice for supervised learning models, in fact.
-It's also standard for unsupervised learning models, where the idea of understanding a model's exact decision is even less relevant, since the model is learning in an unsupervised way.
+But what it does mean is that it’s hard to say what a model bases a decision on, so AI designers often don't bother.
+It's standard practice for supervised learning models, in fact.
+It's also standard for unsupervised learning models, where the idea of understanding a model's exact decision is even less relevant since the model is learning in an unsupervised way.

 What Are Word Embeddings in Unsupervised Models?